EternityForest/KaithemAutomation/kaithem/src/docs/devices.md

 # Kaithem Devices

-Kaithem provides an abstraction called a Device that covers several kinds of device.ted.
+Kaithem provides an abstraction called a Device that covers several kinds of device.

+## Creating through the GUI

+Previously you could create a device in a global devices list.

 ## API